fabianlee/spring-boot-web-with-spring-cloud-vault/README.md

-# Example of SpringBoot webapp with Vault sidecar for secrets
+# SpringBoot webapp with Vault sidecar for secrets

 ## Create bootJar and OCI image with Docker